Salish Sea Nature Connections

 To Book a Private Walk Contact Kelly

-My self and professional wildlife & nature photographer Dave Hutchison, together also offer forest bathing experiences and photo tours in various remote locations in the Sooke to Port Renfrew West Coast Corridor on Vancouver Island.
+My self and my husband and professional wildlife & nature photographer Dave Hutchison, together also offer forest bathing experiences and photo tours in various remote locations in the Sooke to Port Renfrew West Coast Corridor on Vancouver Island.
 Experience some of British Columbia's oldest forests and trees!

 Perfect for nature enthusiasts, nature photographers, or those just wanting to